ochorocho/hidejournal/README.md

 # Redmine Hidejournal Plugin

-This plugin hides newly added journals by default (only when user is allowed to view **private notes**) A additional button is show on the journal listing to show/hide each journal
+This plugin hides newly added journals by default (only when user is allowed to view **private notes**)

+A additional button is shown on the journal listing to show/hide each journal

 ## Tested with the following setup